-Located on the third floor of the Memorial Union, the Sun Devil Involvement Center coordinates student involvement opportunities, ranging from Greek Life to off-campus volunteer services.
-For more information, call 480/965-2255.
+Located on the third floor of the Memorial Union, the Sun Devil Involvement Center provides opportunities for student involvement through clubs, coalitions, community service, fraternities and sororities, leadership, programming, and student government.
+For more information, call 480/965-2255, or visit the Web site at www.asu.edu/mu/sdic.html.